mikeagun/concat/README.md

 but with consistent formatting you get used to finding the op trailing the set of arguments (usually quotations or escaped identifiers).

+In the future I plan to add some automated analysis tools to verify stack effect comments, starting from the stack effects given in opcodes.h.

 ## Local variables
 concat doesn't have explicit support for local variables (though I'm not completely opposed to adding some simple sugar later).
 There are 2 main options for handling named locals in code -- local dictionary scopes and code-rewriting.